 I tried my hand at picking individual stocks when I was younger.

-At 22 years old, I read money magazines about investing in individual stocks, commodities, and precious metals.
+In my early twenties, I read money magazines about investing in individual stocks, commodities, and precious metals.

 Occasionally, I purchased shares in company stocks I thought stood a good chance to rise in the future.

 Evaluating the risk of putting my money into individual stocks vs index funds—which own tiny slices of lots of companies—wasn’t even on my radar.